sisrfeng/coc-wiki/F.A.Q.md

 ## How to make preview window shown aside with pum?

 For vim, make sure `echo has('textprop') && has('patch-8.1.1719')` echo `1`.

-Higlight on vim doesn't always work yet, because can't highlight by using a seperated vim process.

 For neovim, make sure `:echo exists('##CompleteChanged') && exists('*nvim_open_win')` echo `1`.

 To preview expanded snippet body, you can use [coc-snippets](https://github.com/neoclide/coc-snippets).

-If you have errors including:

-> Wrong number of arguments: expecting 5 but got 3.

-It means you're using an old version of neovim.
-Upgrade to master to avoid this issue.

 ## My pum flickers when typing.